 Fall is the perfect time for cozy reading nights: Share your favorite cozy reading “accessories”!

-A soft fleece blanket, a cozy sweater, apple spice and pumpkin pie candles, my favorite fall/pumpkin spice coffee (not an affiliate link), a notebook and pencil, and some fall dessert (baked by yours truly).
+Once again, my favorites haven’t changed: a soft fleece blanket, a cozy sweatshirt, apple spice and pumpkin pie candles, my favorite fall/pumpkin spice coffee (not an ad), a notebook and pencil, and some fall dessert (baked by yours truly).

 Spread the autumn appreciation and tag some people!